 The teaching and learning for the programme will involve a mixture of lectures, workshops, enquiry based learning, blended learning, and individual dissertation / project support to ensure that all students' develop a critical and in-depth understanding of key themes, issues and topics in a supportive environment.

-Graduates may consider continuing on to a MPhil / PhD program to continue the intellectual curiosity/imagination the MA will have fostered.
+Graduates will also be well placed to pursue careers and training in a variety of professions such as politics and public administration.
+Graduates may consider progressing on to a MPhil / PhD program to continue the intellectual curiosity and imagination the MA will have fostered.

 - You will need an undergraduate degree equivalent to a UK undergraduate honours degree (normally a 2.2 or above).